sredkar12/machineservices/README.md

 /allDevices.  – gets all devices

 /deviceBymachinecode/{machinecode}.  – gets a single device searched by machine code .
-Returns the device if success or returns the error in the format specified in the task .
+Returns the device if success or returns the error in the format specified in the requirements.

 /deviceByserialnumber/{serialnumber} -   – gets a single device searched by serial number .
-Returns the device if success or returns the error in the format specified in the task .
+Returns the device if success or returns the error in the format specified in the requirements .